 Sprint goals should always align with your broader product goals.
 Your sprint may take a specific direction depending on current product issues, bug fixes, or customer concerns, but it’s important to keep an eye on the big picture.

 Choose backlog items with care — make sure they relate to the larger product goal and that each works in sync to move development forward.
 Overlooking product goals in sprint planning could mean that each sprint looks more like a random selection of to-do lists that don’t connect back to customer needs, relate to product goals, or help you reach important increments.
 The result will feel like a lack of progress, which risks disengaging the team and other important stakeholders, like your users.

 What happens next?

-A sprint review meeting takes place at the conclusion of a sprint.
+A sprint review meeting takes place at the end of a sprint.
 It's a chance for the team to review all of the “Done” issues for that period.
 The sprint review determines whether or not the goal for the sprint was achieved.

-Agile sprint planning mistake to avoid
+Agile sprint planning mistakes

 It’s easy to fall into bad habits, especially as deadlines and product launch dates approach.
 Avoid these common agile planning mistakes to ensure your team is always making the most of the agile methodology and the Scrum process.

 Choosing unattainable goals sets your whole team up for failure.
 Failing to meet your sprint goals sprint after sprint is damaging for team motivation and morale.

 Use estimates to set reasonable goals as best you can.
 Consider team capacity, factoring in your past knowledge of how long tasks take to complete, how the team works, and potential roadblocks that could arise along the way.

 Lack of context